AMWA-TV/bcp-008-02/docs/Overview.md

 * When the Sender is Inactive the overallStatus uses the Inactive option
 * When the Sender is Active the overallStatus takes the least healthy state of all domain statuses (if one status is PartiallyHealthy (or equivalent) and another is Unhealthy (or equivalent) then the overallStatus would be Unhealthy)
-* The overallStatus is Healthy only when all domain statuses are either Healthy or a neutral state (e.g. Not used)
+* The overallStatus is Healthy only when all domain statuses are either Healthy or a neutral state (e.g. Not used, Inactive)

 | ![Overall status mapping examples](images/overall-status.png) |
 |:--:|